ECE Research Seminar Series

 Locations

 Please join the ECE Department as we welcome guest speaker Nandakishor Yadav to present at our Research Seminar.
-Dr. Yadav's will speak on his research, "Stable and Reliable SRAM Circuit Design: A Device/Circuit Co-Design Approach."
+Dr. Yadav will discuss his research, "Stable and Reliable SRAM Circuit Design: A Device/Circuit Co-Design Approach."

 Abstract

-Reliability of electronic components such as a semiconductor memory is defined in terms of the mean time between failures (MTBF).
+The reliability of electronic components such as semiconductor memory is defined as the mean time between failures (MTBF).
 Temperature variations and operating conditions have a substantial effect on the MTBF of individual components as well as the overall performance of the system.
-Aggressive technology scaling has inevitably led to reliability becomes a major concern for modern high-speed and high-performance integrated circuits.
+Aggressive technology scaling has inevitably led to reliability becoming a major concern for modern high-speed and high-performance integrated circuits.
 The major reliability concerns in nanoscale very-large-scale integration design are the time-dependent bias temperature instability (NBTI and PBTI both) degradation, time-dependent dielectric breakdown (TDDB), hot-carrier injection (HCI) and high energy partial trapping induced random telegraph noise (RTN).
-Owing to increasing vertical oxide field and higher operating temperature, the threshold voltage of MOS transistors increases with time under NBTI and PBTI.
-To fundamentally improve reliability, the design should be focused on improving the robustness of the basic functions of circuit or process and apply device/circuit design methods to optimize the basic functions approach under real conditions.
-These robust design activities should be conducted by taking into consideration the physics of individual transistor, operating conditions, circuit board layout, and power requirements.
-In this work, we proposed a stable, high performance and reliable SRAM using the device circuit co-design approach.
+Owing to the increasing vertical oxide field and higher operating temperature, the threshold voltage of MOS transistors increases with time under NBTI and PBTI.
+To fundamentally improve reliability, the design should be focused on improving the robustness of the basic functions of the circuit or process and apply device/circuit design methods to optimize the basic functions approach under real conditions.
+These robust design activities should be conducted by considering the physics of individual transistors, operating conditions, circuit board layout, and power requirements.
+In this work, we proposed a stable, high-performance, and reliable SRAM using the device circuit co-design approach.
 First, we proposed a reliable FinFET device design technique, dual-k gate insulator, and symmetric spacer are used to improve the reliability and performance, respectively of the FinFET.

-An on-chip adaptive body bias (O-ABB) circuit to compensate for the degradation due to NBTI aging is presented.
-The proposed sensor provides a high degree of linearity and sensitivity under subthreshold conditions.
-The Darlington pair used in the circuit provides the stability and the high-input impedance of the circuit makes it less affected by the process variations.
-Owing to high sensitivity, the proposed sensor is best suited for sensing of temperature variation, process variation, and temporal degradation during measurement.
+An on-chip adaptive body bias (O-ABB) circuit is presented to compensate for the degradation due to NBTI aging.
+The proposed sensor provides high linearity and sensitivity under subthreshold conditions.
+The Darlington pair used in the circuit provides stability, and the circuit's high input impedance makes it less affected by process variations.
+Owing to its high sensitivity, the proposed sensor is best suited for sensing temperature variation, process variation, and temporal degradation during measurement.

 Biography

-Dr. Yadav has also received one research project from the Science and Engineering Research Board, India and it successfully completed in 2018.
-He has authored/co-authored of more than 15 research papers in peer-reviewed international journals (3 in IEEE Transactions) and 16 in international conferences.
+Dr. Yadav also received one research project from the Science and Engineering Research Board, India, which was successfully completed in 2018.
+He has authored or co-authored more than 15 research papers in peer-reviewed international journals (3 in IEEE Transactions) and 16 in international conferences.

-If you have any questions about the seminar, please contact Prof. Ken Choi in ECE (7-3461, kchoi12@iit.edu).
+If you have any questions about the seminar, please get in touch with Prof. Ken Choi in ECE (7-3461, kchoi12@iit.edu).